jeancroy/FuzzySearch/readme.md

 What is FuzzySearch.js ?
 -----------------------

 It is an approximate string matching library with focus on search and especially suggest-as-you-type auto-complete.
-The suggestion engine is compatible with twitter type-ahead and can be used instead of a bloodhound object.
-This library / suggestion engine do not have nay dependency.
-It is also focused on string processing and will not do ajax call by itself.
+The suggestion engine is compatible with [twitter typeahead](https://twitter.github.io/typeahead.js/) and can be used instead of a [bloodhound](https://github.com/twitter/typeahead.js/blob/master/doc/bloodhound.md) object.
+This library is also focused on string processing and do not have any dependency.

-It perform three kind of operation:

-1. Searching

-    Perform the scoring operation on all item keyword.
-    Manage logic of why an item would have a better overall score than another given multiple approximately matched keyword

-2. Scoring

-    Given two word how close are they ?
-    Is word A closer to B or to C ?
-Is Match(A,B) worth less or more than Match(C,D) ?
-    We try to answer those question in an autocomplete scenario.
-Error in what is already typed probably worth more than a character not yet typed.
-    This would not be the case in a spellchecker setup for example.

-2. Highlighting

-    Highlight is provided on demand.
-First best 1:1 pairing between query and field tokens is computed.
-Then we compute matching characters between the two tokens, taking special care to output the most compact match when multiple one are possible.

 Can I see a demo ?
 ------------------